dingaroo/credit-g/README.md

 | foreign_worker           | 1000 non-null  |  object | Foreign worker (yes,no)  |
 | class                    | 1000 non-null  |  object | Whether applicant is a good or bad credit risk. 'good' indicates low risk, 'bad' indicates high risk. **Target Variable**       |

+## Initial Analysis

+1. The dataset has 1,000 rows and 21 columns.

+2. There are no duplicates nor any missing/empty values in the dataset.

+3. The target variable, `class` has a ratio of 7:3 of good againstr bad creditors.

+4.